 Highlights of Madagascar Tour

-Experience the best of Madagascar on this two-week adventure into the country's top national parks and luxury lodges.
+Experience the highlights of Madagascar on this 17 day itinerary into the country's top national parks and luxury lodges.

 As the fourth largest island in the world and a biodiversity hotspot, Madagascar is an unforgettable holiday destination, featuring warm temperatures and sunny skies.
 It’s best visited between April and December, when the weather is drier, and there’s something different to see in every month.

 January to March experiences heavy rainfall and possible cyclones, and we advise against travelling to Madagascar during this period.
 Shorter showers last from April to June, however the rains have illuminated the island in a lush rainforest paradise for the endemic wildlife.